vincenthphung/direct-rep/journals/aaryan_mittal.md

 2. The PostgreSQL database is working.

-3. The project is workig locally on all our systems.
+3. The project is working locally on all our systems.

 ## November 15, 2022 (Tuesday)